-Percentage of L&D professionals in the UK whose teams are working somewhat or much more closely with key partners compared to last year.4 Collaboration tips from PayPal's Global Head of People Analytics "Too often, I see the people analytics team get pulled in too late.
+Collaboration tips from Paypal's Global Head of People Analytics "Too often, I see the people analytics team get pulled in too late.
 We miss the opportunity to help design the right type of experiment up front."

-Serena Huang, PhD Head of People Analytics, PayPal
+Serena Huang, PhDHead of People Analytics, Paypal

 #1

 Start early.

-Don't underestimate the amount of work you need to do up front to set up measurement for L&D programmes.
+Don't underestimate the amount of work you need to do up front to set up measurement for L&D programs.
+Specifically, it takes time for programs to impact the business, and data-cleaning efforts often take longer than anticipated.

 #2

 Create experiments.

-Design measurement programmes that are like clinical trials.
-For instance, use two separate course-delivery formats (such as online and in-person) and then test knowledge retention after a given time frame. #3
+Design measurement programs that are like clinical trials.
+For instance, use two separate course-delivery formats (such as online and in-person) and then test knowledge retention after a given timeframe. #3